-- Outwardly Protruding Nipples – These are considered the best for breastfeeding, as they are the easiest for the baby to latch onto and the most comfortable for them to feed from.
-These nipples are located a few millimeters above the areola, they are known to become more prominent when exposed to the cold or stimulated.
+- Outwardly Protruding Nipples – These are considered the best for breastfeeding, as they are the easiest for the baby to latch onto and the most comfortable for them to feed on.
+These nipples are located a few millimetres above the areola, they are known to become more prominent when exposed to the cold or stimulated.

 - Flat Nipples – The flat nipple blends right into the areola.
 It is harder for a baby to grasp or suckle onto this nipple but the circulation can still ensure sufficient nutrition for the baby.
 It becomes slightly more predominant when stimulated or exposed to the cold.

 - Inverted Nipples – When your nipple retracts inwards, it makes it hard for your baby to find a way to suckle on it.
 Feeding with this nipple is quite difficult for the baby.
 The nutritional circulation for this type of nipple is poor and the baby may need external feeding or the feeding time may take longer than normal.

 - Unilateral Inverted Nipples – When one nipple is inverted and another nipple is normal, you have what is called an inverted nipple.
 These can be easier to feed with compared to having both nipples inverted but it may prove strenuous to the alternative nipple.